Time Bandits: Home media

 The film was originally released in December 1982 on Betamax, VHS, Video 2000 and CED Videodisc in the UK and on VHS in the US the same year.

 In 1997, it was released on LaserDisc by The Criterion Collection and includes commentary by Gilliam and Palin, Cleese, Warner and Warnock.
 It also includes a Time Bandits Scrapbook.

 In 1999, a DVD was released by Criterion with the original 1997 LaserDisc features and the theatrical trailer.
 The same year Anchor Bay Entertainment released a version with no extras or special features.
 In 2004, Anchor Bay released the DVD as a Divimax edition on two discs with special features but no commentary.
 The features include the AFI's 'The Films of Terry Gilliam' documentary; an interview with Gilliam and Palin; theatrical trailers; Gilliam's bio; and a DVD-ROM with the original screenplay and a fold-out Map of the Universe.

 In 2010, a Blu-ray version was released by Anchor Bay and included an interview with Gilliam and a theatrical trailer.
 In 2013, a Blu-ray version was released by Arrow Films in the UK.
 The original 35mm negative was scanned at 2K resolution and the restoration was approved by Gilliam.
 In 2014, a Blu-ray was released by Criterion as a new 2K digital restoration and includes the original commentary from the 1997 LaserDisc by Gilliam and Palin, Cleese, Warner and Warnock; a feature with production designer Milly Burns and costume designer James Acheson; a 1998 conversation between Gilliam and film scholar Peter von Bagh; a 1981 appearance by Shelley Duvall on Tom Snyder's The Tomorrow Show; a photo gallery; the theatrical trailer; and an insert that has a reproduction of the Map of the Universe on one side and an essay by David Sterritt on the other.
+In 2023, a 4K UHD version was released by Arrow Films and Criterion, again with the transfer supervised by Gilliam, including the same special features as the earlier 2K version.